(

 • Content marketing

-Are incredible, but if you expect them to be a main lead generation system for you without one of the main 4, you will be left disappointed.
+Are incredible, but if you expect them to be a main customer acquisition system for you without one of the main 4, you will be left disappointed.

-They will all improve the performance of your main lead generation channel (assuming it’s good) but unless you’re selling extremely low ticket or have a huge audience, it won’t give you a consistent long-term lead flow.
+They will all improve the performance of your main customer acquisition channel (assuming it’s good) but unless you’re selling extremely low-ticket or have a huge audience, it won’t give you a consistent long-term lead flow.

 For B2C, organic social and content marketing can be a main lead generation channel, but not B2B.
 It’s a very good supporting act; it’s not the star player.

-Now you know which main lead generation channel works best for your offer, the best 3 combos for each of the main channels:
+Now you know which main customer acquisition channel works best for your offer, the best 3 combos for each of the main channels:

 • Paid Ads + SEO + Newsletter